 The Prime Minister of NZ, Rt Hon John Key, launched the Shadows of Shoah Exhibition at a United Nations International Holocaust Remembrance Day event in January 2013.
+The exhibition is currently undertaking a tour of art galleries, museums, campuses and secondary schools.

 Shadows of Shoah is directed by the board of the Shadows of Shoah Trust.